Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## September 8th, 2020
 * Q&A: What're your guys thoughts on transport beyond Jetpacks ? https://www.youtube.com/watch?v=-sa8wjg4lYk

-## September 15th, 2020
-* Q&A: Any improvement for the Trucks so they can transport Fluids? https://www.youtube.com/watch?v=lNpwyJr7lZc

 ## September 22nd, 2020
 * Q&A: Boats will come? https://www.youtube.com/watch?v=33wha_duTqs